Konstantinos-Chatzistavrou/Threat-Watch/README.md

 ## Sponsors and donations

 Are you interested in sponsoring this project or contributing with donations?
-Learn more in [Sponsors and donations]()
+Learn more in [Partners and Sponsors](Partners%20and%20Sponsors.md)

 ## License